jundalisay/superblist/content/en/social/economics/invisible-hand.md

 A person can only make good products for others if he is interested in making goods in the first place.
 A singer can only sing beautifully for others if he likes to sing beforehand.
 The positive feedback of the market or the audience then encourages the seller or singer to sell or sing more.

-Thus, personal interest only has a temporal (time-based) importance, but public interest has a bigger overall (space-based) importance.
+So personal interest only has a temporal (time-based) importance, but public interest has a bigger overall (space-based) importance.

 The variable, time-based nature of the match between personal and public interest manifests as the ups-and-downs of one's career, or of a company's profits, sales, etc.

 ![Chef making a dish](https://sorasystem.sirv.com/photos/dish.jpg)

 A chef can create a new kind of dish for himself.
 Other people might try it, like it, and want to buy it.
 At that point, his personal interest contributes to the public welfare by giving people a new experience that they are also interested in.
 He then makes more, and other people 'replicate' and 'mutate' his idea as their own products to virally spread the new experience and benefit to all who have the same interest.

-This proper and natural mixture of private and public interest then creates a pantrynomy which incorporates all the ideas and maxims from Adam Smith, David Hume, Socrates, and Asian philosophy (we'll explain what Pantrynomy means later).
-Like an economy, which originated from the management of an estate, it starts with personal interest, incentives, and property protection in order to raise productiviy.
+This proper and natural mixture of private and public interest then creates a 'supereconomy' which incorporates all the ideas and maxims from Adam Smith, David Hume, Socrates, and Asian philosophy.

+Like an economy (which originated from the management of a private estate), it starts with personal interest, incentives, and property protection in order to raise productiviy.

 But unlike an economy, it switches to the public interest after the productivity has gone beyond the basics and before it gets maxed out.

-This latter innovation ensures sustainability by preventing* inequality and environmental destruction which both go against the Dharma (also explained later). ``
+This latter innovation ensures sustainability by preventing* inequality and environmental destruction which both go against the Dharma (to be explained later). ``

 > *This is our [fourth law of value](/social/economics/principles/fourth-law)

 Inequality is dangerous as it leads to protests, riots, crime, and revolution, the worst of which was the Communist Revolution which killed so many people around the world.

 Environmental destruction is dangerous too as it leads to storms, droughts, and diseases, the worst of which is the current Covid pandemic which has also killed many.

 ## Human Institutions Unify Personal and Social Interest as an Artificial Organizing Principle